kencochrane/docker-guidebook/docker-guidebook.rst

 There is a lot of information there, you might not need it now, but you may need it in the future, so it is nice to have it available.

-Now that you know the basics go to part 2, and learn how to build an image.
+Now that you have known the basics, go to part 2 and learn how to build an image.

 Part 2.
 Building an image
 =========================

 Our goal for this part is to create our own Redis server container.
-The first thing we will need to do is decide which image we want to build on.
-I usually pick the ubuntu image, but sometimes it is nice to start from something a little higher so that I don't have to recreate steps, and I can build on the shoulders of others.
+The first thing we will need to do is to decide which image we want to build on.
+I usually pick the Ubuntu image, but sometimes it is nice to start from something a little higher so that I don't have to recreate steps, and I can build on the shoulders of others.

 We are going to run /bin/bash with the ``-i`` and the ``-t`` flags. ``-i`` tells Docker to keep stdin open even if not attached, and ``-t`` is to allocate a pseudo-tty.
 Once we run the command, we will be connected into the container, and all commands at this point are running from inside the container.
 ::